 In order for new courses to be designated for Engaged Learning credit, proposals need to be submitted according to the following timeline:

 October 1 for Spring Semester and J-Term

 February 1 for Fall Semester

-Please complete all fields in the form below and click "SUBMIT" when you are finished.
-Please attach a model (draft) syllabus to the email generated by this form, or email your draft syllabus directly to email@example.com.
+Please complete all fields in this form: https://forms.gle/XsTtbQFHfX6Vp6eG9 and click "SUBMIT" when you are finished.
+Please also email your draft syllabus directly to email@example.com.
 Your responses will be sent to the Engaged Learning Subcommittee of the Board of Undergraduate Studies (BUS) for review.

 Assessment of the Engaged Learning requirement: By submitting this proposal for a course that meets the Engaged Learning University Requirement, I agree to participate in the assessment of Engaged Learning.
 Specifically, I understand and agree to: 1) submit my syllabus each semester, 2) ask my students to enter their Engaged Learning placement/experience data into LOCUS, and 3) have my students respond to a standardized reflection prompt at the end of the semester.
 CEL and the EL Subcommittee will contact faculty/staff at the start of each semester to provide further details regarding this assessment requirement.

 Loyola University and the Center for Experiential Learning encourage faculty members to use service-learning as a pedagogical tool in their courses.
 Typically 50 faculty members embed service-learning in their course each semester with 1200-1500 students participating actively in these courses.
 If you are interested in proposing a Service-Learning course, more information can be found here.